pachyderm/pachyderm/doc/pipeline_spec.md

 ```

 This pipeline runs when the repo `my-input` gets a new commit.
 The pipeline will spawn 4 parallel jobs, each of which runs the command `my-binary` in the Docker image `my-image`, with `arg1` and `arg2` as arguments to the command and `my-std-input` as the standard input.
 Each job will get a part of the new commit as input because `method` is set to `map`.

+## Accessing the output of a job's parent

+Sometimes in a job, you might want to use the output of the job's parent.
+See the "sum" part of the [fruit stand demo](../examples/fruit_stand/README.md) as an example.
+If the job does have a parent, the output of its parent will be available under `/pfs/prev`.